matefon/PicoS2/README.md

 ## To build, you need Pico SDK in your path, arm compilers (see CMakeLists.txt) and copy pico_sdk_import.cmake in the folder, next to ps2_macro_keyboard.cpp!

+Currently working on migrating from the "little" TinyUsb library (an Arduino HID port) to the official TinyUsb library.
+That library has better support for keys, control and so on, but has a different system.
+The main branch is kept at the last working "little" TinyUsb library state, and the tinyusb branch is working on implementing the TinyUsb library.

 ### IMPORTANT NOTES
 The software is currently in heavy development, which means:
 - the program can only read the PS/2 keys pressed and display them via UART